willfaught/paige/exampleSite/content/customizations/style.md

 """
 +++

-This site uses the default styles on the other pages.
-This page changes them.
+This page styles some data differently than the rest of the site.

 <!--more-->